apache/gravitino-playground/README.md

     customer_rank;
 ```

-If you want to know that employees average performance rating and total sales
+If you want to know that employees average performance rating and total sales.
 You run the SQL.

 ```SQL